catch20/psychic-octo-parakeet/README.md

 # psychic-octo-parakeet
-Test Repo for Testing Jira integration
+Test Repo for Testing Jira integration with Github